 A surprising combination, but more than that, the look on her face was priceless.
 Pride, joy and excitement, and no less.
 It was delicious according to G, and they both enjoyed the food, but I am sure M enjoyed the accomplishment even more.

 Kids are creative with food if given the opportunity to create.
+In fact, many kids want to cook.
 And they are more capable than we think.
 M is at the perfect age to try taking on a healthy meal.

 A simple piece of advice: “Make it healthy” can be the only guidance your child needs.
 And the pride and confidence that comes from making a delicious meal (and having your big sister like it too) is priceless.
 C’mon, you know the feeling.